Before the day

 Ladder of Inference

-Use this final tool to slow down the jump from what happened to what you decide to do.
+Use this final tool to slow down the jump from observable data to beliefs and actions.

 Watch for

-How quickly the mind moves from what it notices, to what it assumes, to what it does.
+How quickly the mind moves from what it notices, to the meaning it adds, to what it does.
 The class terms below simplify the labels from the video.

 Open the TED-Ed lesson ↗